 Students must make their own arrangements with faculty for missed classes.
 Faculty members are not required to excuse student absences.

 Students are expected to comply with the NDSU Rights and Responsibilities: A Code of Student Conduct at all times.
-Concerns regarding inappropriate conduct must be reported to the Assistant Vice President/Dean of Student Life for consultation and resolution.
+Concerns regarding inappropriate conduct must be reported to the Vice Provost for Student Affairs and Enrollment Management for consultation and resolution.
 Resolution may involve a conduct hearing upon return to NDSU.
-The Assistant Vice President/Dean of Student Life or designee, in consultation with the respective academic dean as appropriate, has the right to impose limitations on a student’s participation at any time during the planning process or during the trip (i.e. may not drive vehicle).
+The Vice Provost for Student Affairs and Enrollment Management or designee, in consultation with the respective academic dean as appropriate, has the right to impose limitations on a student’s participation at any time during the planning process or during the trip (i.e. may not drive vehicle).
 In the event a student’s conduct is so disruptive as to require their termination of participation from the trip, the student will be responsible for their own arrangements for returning to NDSU, including, but not limited to, any cost of transportation, lodging, and meals.
 Removal from the trip does not release a student from their financial obligations for the trip, as agreed to prior to departure.

 All student drivers who are duly authorized for State Fleet use must have automobile insurance and must be in good standing with the University system.